Faculty Profiles

 Personal Statement

-Edwin-Nikko R. Kabigting, PhD, RN, NPD-BC is an Assistant Professor in the Foundations in Adult Nursing Practice Department at Adelphi University’s College of Nursing and Public Health (CNPH).
+Edwin-Nikko R. Kabigting, PhD, RN, NPD-BC is an Associate Professor in the Department of Graduate Studies in Nursing at Adelphi University’s College of Nursing and Public Health (CNPH).

 Kabigting earned his Bachelor of Science in Nursing, Bachelor of Arts in Philosophy, Certificate in Forensic Health of Adults, Master of Science in Community Health Nursing, Graduate Certificate of Advanced Study in Nursing Education, and Doctor of Philosophy in Nursing from Binghamton University’s Decker College of Nursing and Health Sciences.

-At Binghamton, he studied with world-renowned nurse theorist, Dr. Rosemarie Rizzo Parse.
-Dr. Kabigting is a Parse Scholar and uses the humanbecoming paradigm (Parse, 2014, 2021) in his scholarship and educational work.
+Dr. Kabigting is a senior Parse Scholar and uses the humanbecoming paradigm (Parse, 2014, 2021) in his scholarship and educational work.
 He is a respected scholar in national and international arenas where he focuses on the investigation of universal living experiences and unique nursing knowledge guided by Parse’s humanbecoming paradigm.

 Dr. Kabigting’s scholarly work has focused on the universal humanuniverse living experience of feeling overwhelmed in a population of individuals who were receiving or providing services to HIV/AIDS patients.
 His present investigation explores the universal humanuniverse living experience of feeling betrayed.
 He currently serves as the Contributing Editor for Theoretical Concerns and Copyeditor for References in the international peer-reviewed journal, Nursing Science Quarterly.
 Dr. Kabigting previously served as the Contributing Editor for Book Reviews and New Media.

 Dr. Kabigting has been recognized with academic accolades including fellowship in the New York Academy of Medicine as well as being the recipient of The Humanbecoming Research Award and Lise Perault Award from the International Consortium of Parse Scholars.
-He was the recipient of the 2023 American Nurses Association-New York Nursing Education Award.
+He was recognized with the American Nurses Association–New York Nursing Education Award in 2023 and the Nursing Science Quarterly Best Paper Award from Sage Publications in 2024.

 Clinically, Dr. Kabigting previously worked as a Registered Nurse in the observation unit of the emergency department, telemetry/stroke unit, geriatrics, and in post-acute care.
 He has served in several leadership roles as a nurse including as unit practice council chair and as a member of a hospital-wide patient excellence team on issues related to the delivery of person-centered care.